×

 What do expats in Arima appreciate most about the local culture?

 "Expats in Arima appreciate the warm and friendly nature of the locals, who are always willing to help and make newcomers feel welcome.
 They love the vibrant and diverse culture that is a blend of African, Indian, European and indigenous influences.
 The local cuisine, which is a reflection of this cultural mix, is another aspect that expats enjoy, with dishes like roti, doubles, and pelau being favorites.
 Expats also appreciate the lively festivals such as Carnival, which is a major highlight with its colorful costumes, energetic music, and street parades.
 The natural beauty of Arima, with its lush greenery and close proximity to beaches and rainforests, is another aspect that expats love.
-They also value the slower pace of life and the emphasis on community and family, which provides a refreshing contrast to the hustle and bustle of many Western cities," remarked one expat living in Arima, Trinidad & Tobago.
+They also value the slower pace of life and the emphasis on community and family, which provides a refreshing contrast to the hustle and bustle of many Western cities," commented one expat who made the move to Arima.

 What do expats find most challenging?